KayleeMcLaren/kubernetes-devops-journey/week2-microservices/README.md

 New-Item -Path ".dockerignore" -ItemType File
 ```

-Not going to include a screenshot of the command line out put because it's very long.
+**Not going to include a screenshot of the command line out put because it's very long.**
-Instead I'm going to verify the structure of the wallet-service folder using this command:
+**Instead I'm going to verify the structure of the wallet-service folder using this command:**

 ```
 tree /F
 ```

-And the result is:
+### And the result is:

 ![alt text](https://github.com/KayleeMcLaren/kubernetes-devops-journey/blob/main/images/verify%20structure.png)

-Perfect!
+### Perfect!

-## Next, define the necessary dependencies in the requirements.txt file by adding the following to it:
+## Step 2: Define the necessary dependencies in the requirements.txt file by adding the following to it

 ```
 fastapi==0.115.0